 Although born in Buffalo, Karen Freedman Alvarez grew up in Columbus, Ohio, becoming a Buckeyes fanatic.
 Karen moved to Miami and Lehrman in 1983 and never looked back.
 She loves her students, treating them as if they are her own children.
 Outside of school, Karen spends time with family, walks the beach, plays tennis, and fishes on the family's flats boat.
 Son Eddie, a Lehrman alum, who was a Bar Mitzvah on Thanksgiving, Karen’s favorite holiday, now often returns to the school to serve as a counselor on school trips.

 Lindsey is a Miami native and Jewish day school alumna.
 She graduated from Florida State University in 2013 with a BS in Early Childhood Education, and is a die-hard Seminole fan!
 After graduating, Lindsey returned to Miami and began teaching pre-kindergarten for the Gordon School of Beth David.
-She joined Lehrman in 2014 as a first grade assistant and is now a first grade teacher.
+She joined Lehrman in 2014 as a first grade assistant and is now an elementary teacher.
 Outside of school, Lindsey loves paddle-boarding, snow-skiing, sailing, and spending time with her family.